-Want to moisturize your lips?
+Do you Want to moisturize your lips?
 Want to have fun lip glosses at a fraction of the retail cost?
-Want your lip balm to be made of natural ingredients?
+How about lip balm made of natural ingredients?
 If you answered yes to any of these I have a GREAT recipe for how to make your own lip balm that is a favorite around here!

 I love lip balm.
 Love it.
 I also, apparently, love to LOSE my lip balm…like all the time.
 I guess I don’t lose it, I just misplace it.
 It normally always turns up however never when my lips need it!
-I don’t really have a solution for you today on misplacing it however I do have a great solution and recipe on how to make your own lip balm!
+I don’t really have a solution for you today on misplacing it however I do have a great solution and recipe on:

 Yummy kinds!
 I can also tell you that this recipe is really versatile and you can use it for other things besides your lips!
 Especially the peppermint and lavender!
 We’ll talk more about that below! (you can also use other essential oils besides those I used!)

 I love lip balms!
 However if you read the ingredient list of the drug store ones, you might be surprised at what you are adsorbing into your body as well as consuming, because you are putting it on your lips!!
 This lip balm has 4 ingredients.
 You can pronounce them all and have heard of them before!